mparra-mpz/CURIOSITY/README.md

 CURIOSITY
 =========

-Repository for the first robotic project
+Repository for my first robotic project
-The python code and arduino code will be store on this repository.
+The python code and arduino sketchs will be store on this repository.
+Also the documetation UML diagram and eletronic diagrams.